 John Chesley is a litigation partner in Gibson Dunn’s Washington, D.C.
 Office.
 He focuses his practice on white collar criminal enforcement and government-related litigation.
 He represents corporations, audit committees, and executives in internal investigations and before government agencies in matters involving the Foreign Corrupt Practices Act, procurement fraud, environmental crimes, securities violations, sanctions enforcement, antitrust violations, and whistleblower claims.
 He also has significant trial experience before federal and state courts and administrative tribunals nationwide, with a particular focus on government contract disputes.

 Mr. Chesley has been recognized repeatedly as one of the leading lawyers of his generation.
-Specifically, he was named one of the “world’s leading young investigations specialists” by Global Investigations Review “40 Under 40,” as well as a “Rising Star” in the Government Contracts and White Collar fields by Law 360 and National Law Journal, respectively.
+Specifically, he was named one of the “world’s leading young investigations specialists” by Global Investigations Review “40 Under 40,” as well as a “Rising Star” in the Government Contracts and White Collar fields by Law360 and The National Law Journal, respectively.
 Most recently, Mr. Chesley was recognized by Washington, D.C.
 Super Lawyers as a “Top Rated White Collar Attorney.”
 He also has been recognized by Benchmark Litigation as a “Future Litigation Star” in Washington, D.C.
 (2020) and by Who’s Who Legal Investigations guide as a “Future Leader” in Investigations (2022).

 A representative sampling of Mr. Chesley’s reported client engagements include: